-The weapon of choice isn't really the issue, it's the behavior behind it.
+The weapon of choice isn't really the issue, it's the behaviour behind it.
 That said, gun violence is growing here and yes, we do have a problem with the knife crime.
 The younger generation have knives, whilst the older will have more access to firearms.
-But it's hard to generalize, because you'll find an incident here or there where a 13-year-old has used a firearm.
+But it's hard to generalise, because you'll find an incident here or there where a 13-year-old has used a firearm.

 They're easier to get hold of than a real firearm, then?

 One of the main differences is price.
 A rebore will be a lot cheaper than a real firearm.
 Prices vary.
 By the time they use it, if they're – and I hate to use this word – 'sensible' in street terms, they're gonna get rid of it.
 So, they're not gonna spend six or seven hundred pounds on a firearm knowing they're gonna throw it in a canal after they've used it.
 If they're spending, say £250, or whatever, it's not gonna hurt their wallet as much.